Gi-z/CSIKit/README.md

 ## Library

-There are 3 major components which CSIKit exposes for use in other Python applications.
+CSIKit exposes key components for use in other Python applications: `Reader` and `csitools`.
 As other sections of code become more refined, this will likely grow over time.

 Note: This documentation is initial and brief.
 More will follow shortly.